jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

 -ru, and then change (or retain) the final letter of the remaining part to
 i.

+1. Do not use rendaku.

 1. Use archaic kana-dukapi.
 Write p- for h- sound amid and at end of a word.
 Keep uj, ŭe and uo.

 1. For the final letter, write s- for sa-gjau, c- for ta-gjau, z- for za-gjau, d- for da-gjau.

-1. For other letters, ŝi is si, ĉi is ti, cu is tu, ĵi is zi, di is di, and du is du.
+1. For other letters, write ŝi for si, ĉi for ti, cu for tu, ĵi for zi, di for di, and du for du.

 The rules for adjectives follow ones for verbs, but